quevivasbien/fastACE/docs/code_explainer.md

 This code is based on the Libtorch library, which is the C++ frontend for PyTorch.
 If you're familiar with PyTorch, a lot of the neural network code here should look familiar, since Libtorch tries to maintain a style as similar as possible to its Python sibling.

+All the code in the `src/neural` directory sits inside the `neural` namespace.

 ## The `NeuralEconomy` class

 The `src/neural/neuralEconomy.h` contains an implementation of a `NeuralEconomy` class, which inherits from `Economy`.
 The `NeuralEconomy` class works more or less the same as the vanilla `Economy`, but is intended to manage `UtilMaxer` and `ProfitMaxer` agents with decision makers of type `NeuralPersonDecisionMaker` and `NeuralFirmDecisionMaker`, respectively.
 The `NeuralEconomy` should itself be managed by an instance of the `DecisionNetHandler` class.